-- Students who elect to undertake independent research projects shall follow the guidelines set forth in regulation III.C. - 2.
+- a.
+Students who elect to undertake independent research projects shall follow the guidelines set forth in regulation III.E. - b.
 Independent research projects cannot be substituted for distributional requirements or required courses.
 No exceptions are allowed other than with prior written approval of the appropriate Program Director or the Director's designee.